 Harassment occurs when someone's actions or words, based on the relevant grounds, are unwelcome and violate another person’s dignity or create an environment that is intimidating, hostile, degrading, humiliating or offensive.

-[Name of organisation] will not tolerate harassment in any form and in particular:
+FOSMS will not tolerate harassment in any form and in particular:

 Racial harassment is unlawful.
 Incidents include: